The DESC Stellarator Code Suite Part II: Perturbation and continuation methods: Continuation Method

-As a first example (\autoref{fig:heliotron_bdry}), we solve for a vacuum heliotron by first solving for a simple circular tokamak, then applying a 3D perturbation to the boundary.
-After the perturbation, a small number (usually 5-10) of regular Newton iterations are applied to ensure convergence.
+As a first example (\autoref{fig:heliotron_bdry}), we solve for a zero pressure heliotron by first solving for a simple circular tokamak, then applying a 3D perturbation to the boundary.
+After the perturbation, a small number of regular Newton iterations of \autoref{eq:least_squares_f} are applied to ensure convergence.

 Similarly, when computing finite pressure equilibria it can be difficult to estimate the Shafranov shift a-priori for generating a good initial guess.
-DESC avoids this by first computing a vacuum solution, for which a good initial guess can generally be found by simply scaling the boundary surface.
+DESC avoids this by first computing a zero pressure solution, for which a good initial guess can generally be found by simply scaling the boundary surface.
 The finite pressure is then added back in as a perturbation, which then often only requires a small number of further iterations to reach convergence as shown in \autoref{fig:dshape}.
+In these and the following examples, the rotational transform profile is held fixed during the perturbations, resulting in a change in the toroidal current as the pressure and boundary are varied.
+In this example, the toroidal current before and after (not shown) is largely similar, with a small amount of additional current required to support the increased pressure.

 While in general the two parameters could be varied in any order, or simultaneously when solving for a 3D finite-beta equilibrium, we have found that first varying $\eta_p$, followed by $\eta_b$ to be more efficient.
 Varying $\eta_p$ while holding $\eta_b$ fixed at $0$ allows the pressure perturbations to be done on a 2D axisymmetric configuration, which reduces the computational cost and ensures the existence of good flux surfaces.
 After reaching a high resolution finite-beta axisymmetric equilibrium, 3D modes are added to the basis functions and the boundary is perturbed to give the final desired 3D finite-beta equilibrium.